All customer service enquiries, complaints and suggestions for improvement should be directed to the club for the attention of:-

 ACCOMMODATING AWAY SUPPORTERS

-• The Club abides by Football League Regulations governing the allocation of tickets to visiting clubs.
+• The club abides by Premier League regulations governing the allocation of tickets to visiting clubs.

-• The Club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters for comparable accommodation.
-In particular our concessionary rates offered to over 65s and junior supporters apply to supporters of a visiting club.
+• The club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters for comparable accommodation.
+In particular our concessionary rates offered to over-65s, under-16s, students and disabled supporters apply to supporters of a visiting club.

 • At least one new change of kit will be released every year.

-• Details of the next intended change of kit is available from AFC Bournemouth Buying Department (Tel: 01202 726376) at Dean Court.
+• Details of the next intended change of kit is available from AFC Bournemouth Retail.
 For more information email firstname.lastname@example.org or telephone 0844 576 1910.

 • Other changes during the season to the playing kit may not be replicated on the replica kit.

-• The Club carries out its obligations under Football League Regulations to prevent price fixing in relation to the sale of replica Strip.
+• The club carries out its obligations under Premier League regualtions to prevent price fixing in relation to the sale of replica strip.

 AFC Bournemouth's foundation is its community.
-The Club will continue to dedicate its efforts, resources and facilities to promote sport, education and welfare within its community working in partnership with the AFC Bournemouth Community Sports Trust as well as other partners from time to time.
+The club will continue to dedicate its efforts, resources and facilities to promote sport, education and welfare within its community working in partnership with the AFC Bournemouth Community Sports Trust as well as other partners from time to time.
 Further details on the work in our local community by the AFC Bournemouth Community Sports Trust can be found here

 STADIUM ACCESS AND PARKING